-The theme for the Joseph Brant Museum Outdoor Art Project is Indigenous Language.
+Conversations and Stories will feature two women on their way to see the new Joseph Brant Museum.
+One woman carries a child – her granddaughter.
+The theme for this sculpture is Indigenous Language.
 Old people at home say “you learn your language on your Mother’s knee”- I believe that.
 Language gives you a sturdy foothold on lessons to be learned from the Thanksgiving Address, Seven Grandfather Teachings, Great Law of Peace and Medicine Wheel.

 David is Oneida and a member of the Six Nations of the Grand River, near Brantford, Ontario.
 Prior to his art career, David worked as a Journeyman Bridge and Structural Steel Ironworker, an Elementary School Teacher and an Arts & Culture Officer with the federal government.
 David’s career as a full-time artist began in 1980 and for 30 years he worked and developed a distinctive style for work, mainly in marble and bronze.
 In 1984, David was a founding member and co-chair of the Society of Canadian Artists of Native Ancestry (SCANA), a national native artist organization that successfully lobbied the National Gallery of Canada for greater recognition and representation for First Nations Art.
 In 1987, the National Gallery bought the first of many works by contemporary native artists.